Why use a Face Mask?

-And don’t forget about taking some Me Time… the opportunity for some mental downtime is a major benefit to using a face mask.
+And don’t forget that taking some Me Time… is the perfect opportunity for selfcare.
 It is your spa like pampering experience right at home.
-Face mask time is time you can use to do what soothes you, whether it’s listening to your favourite music, taking a bath or just allowing yourself to be still and silent.
+Apply a mask and take the time while you wait to do what soothes you, whether it’s listening to your favourite music, taking a bath or just allowing yourself to be still and silent.

 When to Use?

 Face Masks are wonderful products to add into your skin care routine.
 Because they may deeply detoxify and/or exfoliate, you don’t need to use one everyday.
 Use 1-2 times weekly for dry skin, and 2-3 times weekly for oily skin.
 Apply in the evening, after cleansing and toning.
 Usually you leave a mask on for 5-10 minutes before rinsing with warm water and patting dry.
 Follow with an evening serum or night treatment and an eye cream.

 Face masks are an excellent way to maintain beautiful skin, but deciding which one to use—or forking out your savings to get a facial—can often stop you from investing in one.
 However, this is not a product you want to skip… but which one should you be using?